passcod/blook/src/technical/agile/index.md

 The thickness of the partitions is the same for all, and for model simplicity I'll say that the thickness of the layers is also the same through the AGILE.
-If the model works out to be sufficiently fast, these could be made to vary, to possible get more options or better optimisation.
+If the model works out to be sufficiently fast, these could be made to vary, to possibly get more options or better optimisation.

 The RI of each layer will be a variable.
 For model simplicity I won't constrain the layers to be in increasing RI top to bottom; that's likely what it will work out to anyway but maybe there will be